-Why do so many leads go unanswered?
 Leads: a term used more often than necessary and is really just jargon for interested buyers.
 Interested buyers can turn into actual buyers, which equates to money in your pocket.
-So, why do consumers feel the need to call 5 different businesses before one will call them back?
+So, why do consumers have to call 5 different businesses before one will call them back?

 With the below tips: